ChilloutVR-Team/docs/docs/official/legal/privacy-policy.md

 ##### Public posting
 If you post in the comments of a blog post on the Website (or anywhere on social media), you should be aware that any information you share is visible to other users.
 Personally identifiable information you submit to one of these forums can be read, collected, or used by other individuals to send you unsolicited messages.
-Alpha Blend Interactive UG (haftungsbeschränkt) is not responsible for the personally identifiable information you choose to submit in these forums.
-For example, if you choose to make information, which was previously non-public, available by enabling certain user features, (such as blog comments) Alpha Blend Interactive UG (haftungsbeschränkt) will collect that information from your interaction, and the information will become publicly available.
+The ChilloutVR Team is not responsible for the personally identifiable information you choose to submit in these forums.
+For example, if you choose to make information, which was previously non-public, available by enabling certain user features, (such as blog comments) the ChilloutVR Team will collect that information from your interaction, and the information will become publicly available.

 ## (2) Information from minors

-Alpha Blend Interactive UG (haftungsbeschränkt) does not knowingly collect information from children under the age of
+The ChilloutVR Team does not knowingly collect information from children under the age of
 13. Nor do we collect information from any individual under the age of 18 without the consent of a parent or guardian.
 If you believe that your child has registered on our site or that we have collected information from your child, please contact us immediately so that we can remove that information from our database.

-Alpha Blend Interactive UG (haftungsbeschränkt) does recognize that parents, guardians, or other adults may purchase our products for family use, including use by minors.
+The ChilloutVR Team does recognize that parents, guardians, or other adults may purchase our products for family use, including use by minors.
 We do not knowingly collect personal information from children under 13 for marketing purposes, but because some information is collected electronically, it can appear to be the personal information of the purchaser of the product, and will be treated as such by this privacy policy.